 Your shared folder should now be accessible from a Windows PC.

 Now, let’s add the Linux share to our Windows Desktop.
-Right-click somewhere on your Desktop and go to New > Shortcut.
+Right-click somewhere on your Desktop and select New > Shortcut.

 Type in the network location of the shared folder, with this syntax:

-If you need the IP of your Linux computer, just issue the following command:
+Note: If you need the IP of your Linux computer, just use the

-Click Next, choose a name for the Shortcut, and click Finish.
+In the shortcut wizard on the Windows PC, click Next, choose a name for the Shortcut, and then click Finish.
 You should end up with a Shortcut on your Desktop that goes right to the Linux share.